A study in linguistic relativity.

 Simultaneity is difficult or impossible to define in general relativity.
 One possible definition could take a space-time event to occur simultaneously with an observer’s proper time t if and only if some space-like geodesic, passing between that event and the image of t in the observer’s world line, has a tangent vector which lies in the observer’s local rest space at t [3, p.
 49].
-One could also define, perhaps somewhat arbitrarily, some time function, and take its level sets as hypersurfaces of simulaneity [3, p.
+One could also define, perhaps somewhat arbitrarily, some time function, and take as hypersurfaces of simulaneity its level sets [3, p.
 53].
 These definitions coincide in the special-relativistic case, where the spacetime is nothing other than 4-dimensional Minkowski space.
 In general relativity, they may separate or fail to exist altogether.

-In any case, any working definition of simultaneity – or rather, more generally, the ability to associate, given any observer, a proper time to any space-time event (in some possibly proper subset of space-time) – is sufficient to proceed in what follows.
+In any case, any working definition of simultaneity—or rather, more generally, the ability to associate, given any observer, a proper time to any space-time event (in some possibly proper subset of space-time)—is sufficient to proceed in what follows.

 Absent a notion of simultaneity, one is quite nearly out of luck.
 The only option would be to refer only intrinsically to space-time events, and to avoid the use of tense altogether.

-Interestingly, the condition permitting the synchronization of clocks admits a natural expression in the language of general relativity.
-Indeed, the possibility of so-called proper time synchronization corresponds precisely to the property that the differential 1-form physically equivalent to the vector field whose integral curves describe our observers is exact (see [3, p.
+Interestingly, the condition permitting the synchronization of clocks admits a natural expression even in the language of general relativity.
+Indeed, the possibility of so-called proper time synchronization corresponds precisely to the condition that the differential 1-form physically equivalent to the vector field whose integral curves describe our observers is exact (see [3, p.
 53]).